Andrew-Mackay/Adapting-the-WaveNet-Deep-Learning-Model-for-RADAR-Classification/README.md

 Creates the range profiles dataset.
 To handle the large size of data, this method saves each array as a seperate file and uses a key to store the labels and file name.
 Intended to be used later with a Data Generator.

 ### 07_CNN_model_comparison.ipynb
+Investigation into the effect of various filter combinations for the CNN model.
+To compare the different filter values, five-fold cross-validation was used.
+For each fold, one subject of the five total subjects (subject C being reserved for final evaluation) was withheld for evaluation whilst the model was trained on the remaining four subjects.

 ### 08_CNN_hyperparameter_search.ipynb
+Performs a search over the hyperparameter space for the CNN model to try and find a more optimal parameter configuration.

 ### 09_CNN_model_early_stopping_tuning.ipynb
+Investigation into the effect of early stopping on the CNN model.

 ### 10_CNN_final_model_evaluation.ipynb
+Final evalaution of the CNN model.
+This notebook uses all data from all subjects for the evaluation.

 ### 10_CNN_final_model_evaluation_without_corrupt.ipynb
+Final evalaution of the CNN model.
+This notebook excludes the corrupt data from subject F.

 ### 11_range_data_model_initial_testing.ipynb